Blog Post

 What does SEO stand for?

 So, what does SEO stand for?
-SEO is an acronym for Search Engine Optimisation, which simply means to optimise a website for a better position on search engine result pages – known in the industry as SERPs.
+SEO is an acronym for Search Engine Optimisation, which simply means optimising a website for a better position on search engine results pages (SERPs).

 When you make a query (a search), the SERP lists the results.
 You likely use a SERP every day.